Breast Milk DHA Test

 - Because breast milk is a near perfect mix of vitamins, fats, proteins, and nutrients for a baby, the benefits of breastfeeding are numerous.
 Measuring DHA in breast milk can help you know if your dietary supply of DHA is ideal.

 - Simple and easy sample collection.
 Requires a few drops of breastmilk placed on a sample collection card for our labs to review.
 We provide easy-to-follow instructions and materials to collect your own sample privately on your own time.

 - Test kit shipped for free directly to you from EverlyWell.
 Just return your sample to our lab and get your results.
 No copays, no time off work, no waiting in labs.

-- View concise, easy-to-understand results online in just a few days.
+- View concise, easy-to-understand results online within 5 business days.

 - Access and share your results with your doctor via our secure online portal.

 - Test is of the highest accuracy available and performed by some of the most experienced labs in the nation.